tm-a-t/telegram-bot-handbook/en/interaction/links.md

 ## Regular links

-Links to bots work similarly to links to users, groups, and channels: users can use the link [t.me/examplebot](https://t.me/examplebot) to open a bot with the username `@examplebot`.
+Links to bots ar similar to links to users, groups, and channels: the link [t.me/examplebot](https://t.me/examplebot) opens the bot with the username `@examplebot`.

 There is also a direct link:
 [tg://resolve?domain=examplebot](tg://resolve?domain=examplebot)